AppImage/docs.appimage.org/source/packaging-guide/distribution.rst

 If your project is open source and located on GitHub, we recommend that you also publish your AppImage on `GitHub Releases <https://help.github.com/en/articles/creating-releases/>`_.

 .. note::
-   For :ref:`AppImageUpdate <ref-updates>` to work properly, it is required that the web server supports HTTP range requests.
+   For :ref:`AppImageUpdate <appimage-updates>` to work properly, it is required that the web server supports HTTP range requests.
 While most web hosts support this, some hosted services are known not to support range requests right now.
 These include

       - `Gitlab releases <https://gitlab.com>`_

-   If you use such a service and wish to use :ref:`AppImageUpdate <ref-updates>` with it, please ask the providers to enable range requests.
+   If you use such a service and wish to use :ref:`AppImageUpdate <appimage-updates>` with it, please ask the providers to enable range requests.

 'Download as an AppImage' button
 ++++++++++++++++++++++++++++++++